twitocode/Tantalum/content/Notes/English/Culminating Assignment.md

 5.  **Analysis of novel using literary lenses.
 Examine how one or more of the following literary lenses. informs your interpretation of the novel:** psychological lens
-	- Miller sees Julie in his mind gender lens
+	- Miller sees Julie in his mind socio-economic lens
-	- We are in a future where men and women are equal, it is more about the differences between races. socio-economic lens
 	- Earth - 15 billion are poor 15 billion are rich - literally
 	- Mars - rich
 	- Belt - poor all around
 	archetypal lens
 	- Is anyone really a hero? they end up being ones at the end
-	- **LOOK AT SOME MORE LENSES** critical race theory
-	- Earth
-	- Mars
-	- Belt

 6. **Text-to-world connections:**
 	find two articles that connect to themes or topics from your novel
 	- Oppression